CCGL: Contrastive Cascade Graph Learning: Experiments

 \vpara{Impact of model size.} In Table~\ref{tab:model-size-sup-semi-sup}, we report an additional ablation study on model size for 1\% or 100\% of the label fractions.
 We can see that for supervised models, when model becomes larger, the prediction performance decreases severely.
 On the other side, semi-supervised model which involves pre-training and fine-tuning, is stable and even better when model size is large.

 \vpara{Results on other datasets.} In Table~\ref{tab:results-on-other-datasets} we show the prediction performance of distilled \M~on Twitter, ACM, APS, and DBLP datasets.
-Our proposed \M~model performs on par or better than the supervised Base model on all four datasets.
+Our proposed \M~model performs on par or better than the supervised Base model as well as feature-based model) on four datasets.
 The achieved improvements are generally larger when label data are fewer.